sfeister/sidekick-epics-docs/docs/model3/model3-bookshelf-assembly.md

 1. Connect the Beaglebones to the Network switch (using 1.5 ft ethernet cables).

 1. Add one more spare Ethernet cable dangling out from the networking switch.
 You'll use that later to connect your laptop or a gateway device.

+1. Shove the Network switch into the Networking Level.

 1. The Networking Level is now complete.